MicrosoftDocs/power-automate-docs/articles/connection-cds.md

 > [!div class="mx-imgBorder"]
 > ![Choose environment](./media/cds-connector/Environments.png)

-You can use scopes to determine if your flow runs if you create a new record, if a new row is created by a user within your business unit, or if a new row is created by any user in your organization.
+You can use scopes to determine if your flow runs if you create a new row, if a new row is created by a user within your business unit, or if a new row is created by any user in your organization.

 > [!div class="mx-imgBorder"]
 > ![Choose scope](./media/cds-connector/Scopes.png)